cainhill/cainhill.github.io/_posts/2025-09-15-thumbsup-appimage.md

 export PKG_CONFIG_PATH=/nonexistent
 ./configure --prefix=/tmp/build-graphicsmagick --disable-shared --enable-static --without-heif
 ```
+24. Note, I specified these options:

-24. The --disable-shared and --enable-static options will make the graphicsmagick binary more portable.
-And I've disabled the HEIF capabilities using the export line and adding in --with-heic=no because of an underlying issue with libheif which I did not resolve because I do not intend to process HEIC images and can live without that functionality.
+  - **without-heif** because of an underlying issue with libheif which I did not resolve because I do not intend to process HEIC images
+  - **without-jasper** to avoid the need to bundle libjasper.so.7 which is used by gm to process JPEG-2000
+  - **disable-shared** and **enable-static** make the graphicsmagick binary more portable

+25. And I've disabled the HEIF capabilities using the export line.

-25. Run the command to compile into a binary.
+26. Run the command to compile into a binary.
 ```
 make -j$(nproc)
 make install
 ```

-26. Then remove the folders: the graphics magic folder you were working in,
+27. Then remove the folders: the graphics magic folder you were working in,

-27. Safely delete this folder (the version number may be different):
+28. Safely delete this folder (the version number may be different):
 ```
 usr/lib/GraphicsMagick-1.3.46
 ```